Areas of law

 Legislative focus is on areas such as discrimination, working hours, data protection, and recruitment, redundancy and dismissal.

-You'll need to be friendly, professional, adaptable and have great communication skills to succeed.
+You'll need to be friendly, professional, adaptable and have great communication skills to succeed in this field.

 Environmental law